Global monkeypox outbreak is unusual and concerning, says World Health Organization

 “While smallpox vaccines are expected to provide some protection against monkeypox, there is limited clinical data, and limited supply,” Tedros said.
 “Any decision about whether to use vaccines should be made jointly by individuals who may be at risk and their healthcare provider, based on an assessment of risks and benefits, on a case-by-case basis.”

-World Health Organization also said it will soon announce a new name for the monkeypox virus.
+The World Health Organization also said it will soon announce a new name for the monkeypox virus.

 “WHO is also working with partners and experts from around the world on changing the name of monkeypox virus, its clades [group of organisms] and the disease it causes,” Tedros said.